actiniumio/allspark/docs/pages/install.md

 !!! warning
     For offline install, the images configuration must be the same on both end.

+If you are on a migration see the [operation pages](https://github.com/TheFkinCompany/allspark/blob/master/docs/pages/operation.md)

 ### Online install

 - Change the hosts file to point to the allspark machine.